 Spain's Tax Agency (AEAT) is launching Verifactu, a new invoicing system that changes how freelancers and small companies issue invoices.

-From 2026, every invoice in Spain must follow the Verifactu AEAT rules to be valid.
+From 2026 for companies and 2027 for autónomos, every invoice must follow the Verifactu AEAT rules to be valid.

 Below you'll find what Verifactu means, the main dates, how the free AEAT app will work, and how to prepare your business in time.